 You are getting married and you’r looking at different wedding photographers out there, but you really don’t want any posing, you are not a supermodel after all.
 Shocker but most people don’t feel like super models in front of the camera.
 In fact one of the biggest things couples tell me when they meet me is they don’t like having their picture taken.
 Normally its said in hush tones, why would you be booking a wedding photographer if you don’t like having your picture taken?
 You are wedding planning a picking a good photographer to capture your wedding day is a big priority.
 You want all those authentic candid moments to look back on but you hate being in front of the camera.
 Don’t panic!
 I hear you!
 It’s completely normally to feel this way.
 In truth I take pictures all the time but when I am the other site of the camera I feel exactly the same.
 Picking your photographer carefully and these worries will fade away.

-You want beautiful images but hate posed photographs.
+You really want stunning wedding day pictures but hate posed photographs.

-But I cannot live a lie – I LOVE capturing some beautiful portraits too.
-I don’t feel like I’ve fully done my job well unless I can deliver a handful of truly beautiful images of my newly wed couple.
-And this involves a certain amount of posing.
+But I also love to capture some stunning portraits, this does involve a little amount of posing.
 Posing is not something you need to be scared of.
-Posing is not being awkward, not being cheesy, not making you do something stupid or unnatural.
+Posing is not being awkward, not being cheesy, not making you do something stupid or unnatural